 – Exit Procedure

-Clear all your doubts before accepting the job offer.
-Once you are totally convinced, you can start preparing your email reply for accepting the job offer.
+Clear all your doubts before sending out the job offer acceptance letter.
+Once you are completely convinced, you can start preparing your email reply to the offer letter whether you decide to accept or reject.
 You can refer to the sample shared below while writing your job offer acceptance email:

-When you accept a job offer over an email, the email should have the following three elements:
+Your job offer acceptance letter reply should have the following three elements:

-Your acceptance email should show gratitude to the offer the organization has sent you.
+As discussed in the previous section as well, your job offer acceptance letter reply must show gratitude to the offer the organization has sent you.
 You should start by thanking the employer for the opportunity and then telling them that you look forward to working with them.
+In other words, you can consider this as writing a thank you letter for the job offer to the hiring managers.

 On confirmation, you write an acceptance line stating the position, the discussed salary, date of joining and the department.